AdobeDocs/commerce-frontend-core/src/pages/ui-components/wysiwyg/add-custom-editor.md

 *  `onFormValidation()`
 *  `encodeContent(content)`

-If you are integrating Magento entities such as variable and widget as plugins, your adapter must also implement the following methods:
+If you are integrating entities such as variable and widget as plugins, your adapter must also implement the following methods:

 *  `get( id )` - returns the editor by it element id
 *  `getContent()` - returns the content stored in the WYSIWYG field